The Role of Internet of Things (IoT) in Smart Grid Technology and Applications

-As the traditional grid system is aging and barely keeps up with the growing electricity demand, the governments around the world focus on adopting and integrating smart grid technology.
+As the traditional grid system is aging and barely keeps up with the growing electricity demand, governments around the world focus on adopting and integrating smart grid technology.

 It has been in focus in the European Union as a system to “efficiently deliver sustainable, economic and secure electricity supplies” for years.
 In the United States, the efforts for shifting towards smart and clean energy have started a decade ago when the country established the first policy in this direction.
 From this point, the investment, technology research and development for the smart grid were officially supported by the U.S. government.